What can I expect from my first visit?

 Do naturopathic doctors work with other health care providers?

 Yes.
-Naturopathic doctors work with other conventional and alternative health care providers, and we often refer patients to see medical doctors, chiropractors, acupuncturists, massage therapists and others when indicated.
-We believe that each health care profession can provide valuable care and by working together patients can receive the highest quality of care possible.
+Naturopathic doctors work with all other branches of medical science including referring to medical doctors, specialists, chiropractors, acupuncturists, massage therapists and other practitioners when indicated.
+We believe that each health care profession can provide valuable care and by working together we can deliver the highest quality of care possible.

 Does Boulder Natural Health accept insurance?